 The CNMI understands how important it is for our local community to be engaged and to avail of the programs that have been funded by ARPA.
-Our CNMI population is so diverse with limited English proficiency, that we did not adopt English as our official language until becoming part of the United States until 1985.
-The CNMI also has Chamorro and Carolinian as its official languages.
-We are constantly working to serve locally a population that has difficulties with English.
-Aside from the local population, the CNMI also regularly serves the immigrant population and takes into account their needs and comments.
+Our CNMI population is so diverse with limited English proficiency, that we did not adopt English as our official language until becoming part of the United States in 1985.
+The official languages of the CNMI were Chamorro and Carolinian.
+We are constantly working to locally serve a population that has difficulties with English.
+Aside from the local population, the CNMI also regularly serves the immigrant population and takes their needs into account.

-As of July 31, 2022, Funds have already been invested in programs that will strengthen resources for community support that is vital for aiding the CNMI on its path towards recovery socially and economically in the long term.
+Funds have been invested in programs that were anticipated to strengthen resources for community support and that are vital for aiding the CNMI on its path towards recovery socially and economically long term.